dolphindb/Tutorials_EN/standalone_deployment.md

    cp -r local8900/storage/CHUNK_METADATA/ backup/CHUNK_METADATA
    ```

->  If the backup files are not in the above default directories, please check the directories specified by the configuration parameters dfsMetaDir and chunkMetaDir.
-If the configuration parameters are not modified but the configuration parameter volumes is specified, then you can find the CHUNK_METADATA under the directory specified by volumes.
+>  If the backup files are not in the above default directories, please check the directories specified by the configuration parameters *dfsMetaDir* and *chunkMetaDir*.
+If the configuration parameters are not modified but the configuration parameter *volumes* is specified, then you can find the CHUNK_METADATA under the *volumes* directory.

-3. Download a new version of server package from [DolphinDB website](https://dolphindb.com/alone/alone.php?id=75).
-You can also download a server using the following Linux command:
+3. Download a new version of server package from [DolphinDB website](https://dolphindb.com).
+You can also download a 1.30.6 server using the following Linux command:

    ```sh
    wget https://www.dolphindb.cn/downloads/DolphinDB_Linux64_V1.30.6.zip
    ```

->  Note
+>  Note the file name changes with different version number.

 4. Unzip the package.
-Execute the following Linux command to unzip the 1.30.6 package to the directory v1.30.6:
+Execute the following Linux command to unzip the package to the directory v1.30.6:

    ```sh
    unzip DolphinDB_Linux64_V1.30.6.zip -d v1.30.6
    ```

-5. Replace the files in the original folder except
+5. Replace the files under the server directory except for config, data, log folders and dolphindb.cfg.

 >  Note: Please do not overwrite the existing server folder.
 If you have customized the parameters in the file *dolphindb.cfg*,  added scripts to the init file *dolphindb.dos*, or updated the license *dolphindb.lic*, make sure not to overwrite those files.
 Otherwise, you will lose your changes.

-1. Restart the server and GUI.
+6. Restart the server and GUI.
 Execute the following command to check the version information:

    ```sh
    version()
    ```

 For more information, please see [DolphinDB help](https://www.dolphindb.com/help/index.html).

--->